Kanji

 There are roughly over 2,000 characters used in modern Japanese so you can imagine that memorizing them one-by-one as you might for syllabaries such as Hiragana does not work very well.

 An effective strategy for mastering Kanji is learning them with new vocabulary within a larger context.
-This way, we can associate various contextual information with the character in order to reinforce memory.
+This way, we can associate contextual information with the character in order to reinforce memory.
 Remember that Kanji, ultimately, is used to represent actual words.
 So it is important to focus not so much on the characters themselves but the words and vocabulary that include those characters.

 In this section, we will learn how Kanji works by learning a few common characters and vocabulary.